xorrito/FitMc/README.md

   * Changed starting prosses in hopes to speed up loading
   * Fixed finishing wd to avoid isues
   * Moved .deb file to ppa:xorrito/fitmc
+* *Version 1.7* <br/>
+  * Changed Release Target to raring
+  * Removed TroubleShooting menu and Uptimised the main menu
+  * Disable Texture installing as it is broken
+  * Made version controlling easier
+  * Updating Launcher Version now possible but not the best

 Future
 -----